rubenmunozgit/lab-weather-ssr/README.md

 - Based on that IP address, there is a call to the service `ip-api.com/json` where retrive geo loacation data based on that IP address, like `lat`and `long`, city, country
 - Then based in the `lat`and `long`, there is a call to the weather service `api.openweathermap.org` to retrive the weather information
 - Then the server sends back to the client the web page with the whole information.
+This project use the `@loadable/server` to code-spliting, diving the code between SSR and CSR.
+The code is download at CSR when the search input is populated.

 # Client-Side
 The client side use React.